Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 We will discuss each of these phases below.

 > **Note** <br> <br>
-If you are collecting data using a standardized assessment, along with a provided instrument (e.g., a computer-adaptive testing program), most of the information in this section will not be applicable.
-In those situations, it is best to adhere to all guidelines provided by the assessment company.
+If you are collecting data using a standardized assessment, along with a provided instrument (e.g., a computer-adaptive testing program), most of the information in this section will not be applicable as it is best to adhere to all guidelines provided by the assessment company.
+You can skip to Section \@ref(collect-irb).

 ### Questionnaire design {#collect-design}